Aftermath of the January 6 United States Capitol attack: One-year anniversary

 Commemoration of the attack was seen leading up to and on the one-year anniversary in 2022 by right-wing groups, supporters of Trump, politicians, and the general public.
-President Biden gave a speech to commemorate the attack, in which he described the rioters as "holding a dagger to the throat of America" and claims that Trump held "singular responsibility" for the attack as "his bruised ego matters more to him than our democracy, our Constitution."
+President Biden gave a speech to commemorate the attack, in which he described the rioters as "holding a dagger to the throat of America" and claims that Trump held "singular responsibility" for the attack as "his bruised ego matters more to him than our democracy, our Constitution".

 Many lawmakers observed a moment of silence at the House of Representatives chamber.
-A majority of Republican lawmakers were absent, excluding Liz Cheney (R-Wyo) and her father, former Vice-President Dick Cheney, who told reporters that the current Republican leadership did not resemble anything that he had seen ten years prior.
+A majority of Republican lawmakers were absent, excluding Liz Cheney (R-Wyo) and her father, former Vice President Dick Cheney, who told reporters that the current Republican leadership did not resemble anything that he had seen ten years prior.
 Additional commemorative events were planned, including a moment of prayer, member testimonials, a prayer vigil, and a private event hosted by Pelosi, which thanked building staff for their protection during the attack.

 A former Trump aide and founder of a right-wing organization, Matt Braynard, posted on Gab: "January 6th was America's Tiananmen Square.
 Join us in marking this lie with #J6vigils from coast to coast."
 While there was a sparse response to that post, there were planned protests to honor those who participated in the attack.
 A local chapter of the Proud Boys planned on holding a protest for all of those arrested afterwards, and an anti-mask protest planned in Beverly Hills was scheduled to be renamed after Ashli Babbitt.

+Second anniversary

+Biden marked the second anniversary of the attack in 2023 by holding an award ceremony, during which the Presidential Citizens Medal was handed out to 14 people, some posthumously, who battled against the attackers.
+The United States House of Representatives held a moment of silence to contemplate the attack.

+Target letter to Trump and subsequent indictment

+On July 16, 2023, Trump received a target letter from the Department of Justice Special Counsel Jack Smith, who investigated the events of January 6.
+Trump acknowledged that such a letter "almost always means an arrest and indictment" on his Truth Social account.
+Following Smith's special counsel investigation, an indictment on four charges was unsealed on August 1, 2023.
+These were conspiracy to defraud the United States under Title 18 of the United States Code, obstructing an official proceeding and conspiracy to obstruct an official proceeding under the Sarbanes–Oxley Act of 2002, and conspiracy against rights under the Enforcement Act of 1870.
+Following Trump's reelection in November 2024, Smith filed a motion to dismiss the case without prejudice, citing the DOJ's policy of not prosecuting sitting presidents.
+Smith reportedly plans to step down before Trump takes office.
+On November 25, 2024, Judge Chutkan approved the request and dismissed the charges.